nical/misc/tiling/notes.md

 ### Other

 - We observe that Firefox rendering performance is more often CPU than GPU-bound.
 So speeding up the tiling routine is important to take as little of the limited frame budget.
-- Currently the tiling algorithm takes about 3 to 4 milliseconds to preprocess the filled paths of the ghostscript tiger at a resolution of 1800x1800 on a decent but not high end computer.
+- Currently the tiling algorithm takes about 3 to 4 milliseconds to preprocess the filled paths of the ghostscript tiger at a resolution of 1800x1800 on a decent but not high end computer in high power state and about twice as much on low power state.
 This testcase is heavier than what is typically seen on the web (226 paths covering a large amount of pixels) although it also benefits more from the occlusion culling optimization than typical web content.
-    - This fits quite well in a typical frame budget.
+    - This fits reasonably well in a typical frame budget.
 This opens the opportunity for tiling paths during frame building (especially clip paths) and re-render them on the fly during zoom.
 - Much of the tiling time is spent approximating curves with sequences of flattened paths.
 It is a pretty expensive operation in general. all curve are first approximated with sequences of quadratic bézier segments, a lot of time is spent flattening these quadratic bézier segments.
 The method usef for flattening is the one described at https://raphlinus.github.io/graphics/curves/2019/12/23/flatten-quadbez.html.
 I've tried a number of things with varying degress of success:
     - use a (simpler) recursive flattening algorithm. while a lot less ALU intensive it generates a lot more edges for the same approximation criteria which slows the rest of the process more than it speeds up flattening.
     - use the flattening algorithm described in the paper "Fast, Precise Flattening of Cubic Bézier Segment Offset Curves" (we use it in Firefox to render dashed strokes).
 It was in fact what I started with but Raph Levien's algorithm produced better output and as a result performed better.